SkynetLabs/skynet-webportal/setup-scripts/README.md

 ### Step 1: setting up server user

 1. SSH in a freshly installed Debian machine on a user with sudo access (can be root)
-1. `apt-get update && apt-get install sudo -y` to make sure `sudo` is available
+1. `apt-get update && apt-get install sudo libnss3-tools -y` to make sure `sudo` is available
 1. `adduser user` to create user called `user` (creates `/home/user` directory)
 1. `usermod -aG sudo user` to add this new user to sudo group
 1. `sudo groupadd docker` to create a group for docker (it might already exist)
 1. `sudo usermod -aG docker user` to add your user to that group
 1. Quit the ssh session with `exit` command

-You a can now ssh into your machine as the user `user`.
+You can now ssh into your machine as the user `user`.

 ### Step 2: setting up environment